jmbarne3/jimbarnesdev/_posts/2023-06-27-django-rpg-api-part-1.md

 ![Po-Ta-Toes!](hobbit-sam2015.gif){: .right }
 Now that we have the foundation of the project in place, we can move on to the meat and potatoes: our data models.
 We will be very broadly laying out our data structure in today's post, getting into more fine details in future posts.
 For now, we'll concentrate on creating a "Character" model that represents a single game character and covers their most basic attributes.

-Before we can get started creating a model, we need to create an "app" within our Django project and add it in to the list of installed apps.
+Before we can get started creating a model, we need to create an "app" within our Django project and add it to the list of installed apps.
 We'll call this app "characters" and create it using another Django command: `python manage.py startapp characters`.
 When you run this, a new directory named `characters/` will appear in your project, with the following files within it:

 ```console
 characters/